RandomSoup/sack/readme.md

 Most data types can be converted into any other data type.
 ```
 # Convert to int.
-# Will round a decimal to the nearest int
+# Will round a Decimal to the nearest integer
 int ( x );

 # Convert to float.
-# Will convert a number to a decimal
+# Will convert a Number to a Decimal
 # For example, float(3) is equal to 3.0
 float ( x );